Carnival Imagination accidents and incidents

 |04 October 2006||Propulsion / Power Loss|

 On October 4, 2006, propulsion system problems resulted in reduced speed and itinerary changes.
-The ship had to spend all 4 days in Bahamas (1 in Nassau and 3 in Freeport) instead visiting Ocho Rios (Jamaica) and Grand Cayman.
+The ship had to spend all 4 days in Bahamas (1 in Nassau and 3 in Freeport) instead of visiting Ocho Rios (Jamaica) and Grand Cayman.
 As compensation, all passengers received US$100 PP in onboard credit.

 |11 September 2006||Crew / Passenger Deaths|

 (overboard) On September 11, 2006, a 35-year-old female passenger was reported missing after docking in homeport Miami FL.
 The ship returned from a 4-day Key West and Mexico itinerary.
-The woman was least seen on Sept 10, ~6 hours after the ship left call port Calica (Playa del Carmen).
+The woman was last seen on Sept 10, ~6 hours after the ship left call port Calica (Playa del Carmen).

 |21 June 2006||Crew / Passenger Deaths|

 On June 21, 2006, a male crew was reported missing and presumed fell overboard after failing to report for duty.
-During the accident, the ship was on a 5-day itinerary, and en-route to Grand Cayman from Miami.
+During the accident, the ship was on a 5-day itinerary and en-route to Grand Cayman from Miami.
 The conducted search operation didn’t find the body.